LilahCodes/swift/fixes.md

 ### Swift website

-If the swift website itself wont load, use a vpn.
+If the swift website itself wont load, use a [vpn](#what-vpn-to-use).
 Its probably an ISP issue blocking the website.
-This *might* mean you need to use a vpn the whole time you are using swift, just test it out as its different per user.
+Important to note if you obtain a key using a vpn you **MUST** also redeem the key while using that vpn, after redeeming you can disable.

 ### Lootlabs